samtron1412/docs/misc/common-term.md

 - Computer hardware is the physical parts or components of a computer, such as monitor, keyboard, computer data storage, graphic card, sound card, motherboard, etc.

+# Processor

+In computing, a processor or processing unit is an electronic circuit which performs operations on some external data source, usually memory or some other data stream.
+- The term is frequently used to refer to the central processing unit (CPU) in a system, but typical computer systems or a system on chip (SoC - microcontroller) combine many specialized processors.
+- Examples: CPU - Central processing unit, GPU - Graphics processing unit, Sound chip, PPU - Physics processing unit, etc.